 Jump to the relevant section [Show]

 Which are the best ski resorts in Switzerland?

 If you wonder which are the best places to ski in Switzerland, there’s no straight answer to the question.
 Every resort is unique.
 Romantic villages like Gstaad.
 Glamorous destinations like St. Moritz.
 Or car-free Zermatt, with its views of the iconic Matterhorn.

 Then there are the ski areas.
 While all of them offer various easy, intermediate, and challenging slopes, no doubt deciding where to spend your ski holidays in Switzerland should take into account your experience.

 Altitude is another factor to consider.
-In Zermatt, St. Moritz, Saas-Fee, you can ski well above 3000m (9843 ft).
-That means that even in a year with little snowfalls, you’ll enjoy favorable snow conditions.
-However, a possible downside is to potentially suffer from altitude sickness.
-The best to do, in that case, is to progressively reach higher altitudes.
+In Zermatt, St. Moritz, and Saas-Fee, you can ski well above 3000m (9843 ft).
+That means that even in a year with little snowfall, you’ll enjoy favorable snow conditions.
+However, a possible downside is suffering from altitude sickness potentially.
+The best to do, in that case, is to reach higher altitudes progressively.

 All top Swiss ski resorts offer a wide range of accommodations: hotels, luxury chalets, guesthouses, and more.

 Ski holidays in Switzerland: how to choose your ideal resort